-Characteristics of Size of f Transaction/B (Million Baht) Necessity and Justification the Transactions As of 31 Dec 2022 As of 31 Dec 2021 As of 31 Dec 2020 of the Item - Other Expense 0.08 - - The management is of the opinion - Accrued Expense 0.03 - - that such transactions is under a normal business condition in its operations.
+Characteristics of Size of Transaction/Balance (Million Baht) Necessity and Justification the Transactions As of 31 Dec 2023 As of 31 Dec 2022 As of 31 Dec 2021 of the Item - Other Expense 0.35 0.08 1 This transaction is to support the - Accrued Expense 0.04 0.03 - normal business with general commercial conditions for services provided by the NS-SUS.
+Based on the comparison with external service providers, NS-SUS has provided better terms.
+Hence, Management is of the opinion this transaction was beneficial for the Company and justified.

-7. Transaction with Thai Nippon Steel Engineering & Construction Coperation Co., Ltd.
+7. Transaction with Thai Nippon Steel Engineering & Construction Corporation Co., Ltd.

-Characteristics of Size of f Transaction/E (Million Baht) Necessity and Justification the Transactions As of 31 Dec 2022 As of 31 Dec 2021 As of 31 Dec 2020 of the Item - Purchase of fixed assets - Accrued Expense 23.74 2.37 - - The management is of the opinion that such transactions is under a normal business condition in its operations.
+Characteristics of Size of Transaction/E (Million Baht) Necessity and Justification the Transactions As of 31 Dec 2023 As of 31 Dec 2022 As of 31 Dec 2021 of the Item - Purchase of fixed assets - Accrued Expense 0.67 23.74 2.37 - This transaction is in normal course of business with general commercial conditions for supply and services provided by TNS.
+Based on the comparison with external service providers, TNS has provided better terms.
+Hence, Management is of the opinion this transaction was beneficial for the